neuroinformatics-unit/derotation/docs/source/contributing.md

 The documentation is found in the `docs/source` folder, where the structure mirrors the rendered website.

 Dependencies for building the documentation locally can be found at `docs/requirements.txt`.
-To install these, change directory to the `docs` folder in your terminal and type:
+To install these, from the root folder run:

 ```
-pip install -r requirements.txt
+pip install -r docs/requirements.txt
 ```

-The command to build the documentation is:
+From the docs folder, build the documentation with `make`:

 ```
+cd docs
 make clean api_index.rst html
 ```